-Ethics Understanding Consumers Marketing Mix - Price Market Research Market Research: is the way in which information and data is gathered about Market Segmentation: is a part of the market which contains a group of buyers Cost-Plus Pricing involves the business adding a sum of money (the profit per good) All marketing and advertising in the UK must be: consumers, competitors and market trends. to the cost of producing goods to determine the selling price of the good or service. an accurate description of the product or service Easy to determine the price / - Price may be unsuitable legal Market Segmentation Methods Primary (Field) Market Research: involves collecting original information for a specific decent purpose: this is often called field research. truthful Competitive Pricing involves the business offering goods for sale at a price at or Examples: Surveys, Interviews, Consumer Panel, Focus Groups, Observation Age - businesses often target certain age groups.
+Marketing Ethics Understanding Consumers Marketing Mix - Price Market Research Market Research: is the way in which information and data is gathered about Market Segmentation: is a part of the market which contains a group of buyers Cost-Plus Pricing involves the business adding a sum of money (the profit per good) All marketing and advertising in the UK must be: consumers, competitors and market trends. to the cost of producing goods to determine the selling price of the good or service. an accurate description of the product or service Easy to determine the price / - Price may be unsuitable legal Market Segmentation Methods Primary (Field) Market Research: involves collecting original information for a specific decent purpose: this is often called field research. truthful Competitive Pricing involves the business offering goods for sale at a price at or Examples: Surveys, Interviews, Consumer Panel, Focus Groups, Observation Age - businesses often target certain age groups.
 E.g. Toothpaste (look at the honest below that set by competitors variations of toothpaste products for children). + Enables a business to compete / - Price may be unsustainable The Advertising Standards Authority (ASA) enforce marketing codes of practice that describe how businesses should advertise.
 Gender - male and females want different types of the same products.
+E.g.

-E.g. Loss Leaders are products put on sale, usually in supermarkets, at prices which make Anyone who thinks advertising rules have been broken can complain to the ASA no profits and may even make losses in order to attract customers into the shop to clothing, hairdressing and magazines. within 3 months of the advert appearing. buy other goods.
+Anyone who thinks advertising rules have been broken can complain to the ASA within 3 months of the advert appearing.